Docs

 Getting Started with Observability Kit

-How to add Observability Kit to an application.
+Step-by-step guide on how to use Observability Kit in an application.

 Observability is the ability to answer questions about an application and its infrastructure.
 The Vaadin Observability Kit can assist in implementing this ability for Flow-based applications to obtain traceable, actionable information about applications in production.